jsturtevant/jsturtevant.github.io/_posts/2016-05-26-5-Ways-to-install-git-on-Windows.md

 This is one of the more promising solutions for the future.
 At the time of writing, it is in preview on the Fast ring of the [Windows Insider program](https://insider.windows.com/).
 I talk about why this is a promising solution on my [Thoughts on Build 2016](http://www.jamessturtevant.com/posts/Thoughts-on-Microsoft-Build-2016/) post along with a demo.
 This allows us to run git *directly on BASH on Ubuntu on Windows*.
 This means that we are not using a Windows implementation of BASH but the **real BASH**.
 More in-depth details on the from the developers themselves can be found at the discussion on [Linux Command Line on Windows](https://channel9.msdn.com/Events/Build/2016/C906).
 This option is going to be really exciting for open source projects where developers might work on a variety of platforms.

 The set up for this requires you to be on the Windows Insider program at the time of writing.
 Once you have the latest insider build installed you can follow the instructions at https://blogs.msdn.microsoft.com/commandline/2016/04/06/bash-on-ubuntu-on-windows-download-now-3/.

-Check out the video to see a walk-through [TODO](https://channel9.msdn.com/Blogs/jsturtevant/5-Way-to-Install-Git-on-Windows).

 ### Pro's